Seed Starting 101 - Easy Steps to Seed Germination

 But to get the most out of your gardening dollar you cannot beat starting vegetables and flowers from seeds.
 Plus (and this is what motivates many gardeners) you can choose exactly the vegetable variety or much-loved flower that you want.

-In our new video, Tricia walks you through the seed starting process and explains the different equipment options.
-Your major decisions will be:
+In our video, Seed Starting,, Tricia walks you through the seed starting process and explains the different equipment options.
+Your major decisions will be: when to start your seeds, what to plant them in, and how to provide an environment for germination.

 Timing your seed starts